 - improve health by encouraging people to take medications they should be taking

-- raise awareness of possible side effects, because regulations require consumers to be referred to a website, magazine, or other site for more information
+- raise awareness of possible side effects, because regulations require consumers to be referred to a website, magazine, or other source for more information

-- lessen stigma surrounding certain conditions, such as erectile dysfunction or constipation
+- lessen stigma surrounding certain conditions, such as mental illness or erectile dysfunction

 - increase detection of unrelated diseases if patients are inspired by DTC ads to see their doctors.